 Costa Rica’s largest city is the capital of San José, but even the locals will tell you to skip town as fast as possible and head somewhere a little more scenic -- as in, pretty much anywhere else in the country.
-Luckily, where ever you go, the laid-back ticos and ticas of Costa Rica speak at a pace that won’t be too intimidating for gringo newbies.
+Luckily, wherever you go, the laid-back ticos and ticas of Costa Rica speak at a pace that won’t be too intimidating for newbies.

-Costa Rica’s booming tourism industry means there are services catering to foreigners almost everywhere, so it shouldn’t be hard to find a city, town or stretch of jungle for signing up to a few language classes.
+Costa Rica’s booming tourism industry means services are catering to travelers almost everywhere, so it shouldn’t be hard to find a city, town, or stretch of jungle for signing up to a few language classes.

-Take a look at surfing town Jacó, the northwest beach region of Guanacaste or the northern cloud forest of Monteverde as you throw yourself into the most important part of language learning: putting your hard-earned new skills into practice.
+Take a look at surfing town Jacó, the northwest beach region of Guanacaste, or the northern cloud forest of Monteverde as you throw yourself into the most essential part of language learning: putting your hard-earned new skills into practice.

 - Pros: Learning Spanish in Spain can put you in good stead for understanding Spanish in most other Spanish-speaking countries.